 - Procedural memory and learning

-The following side effects are not guaranteed to occur after a stroke, and may not occur at all.
-Instead, this list provides a general overview of the potential after math of a basal ganglia stroke.
+The basal ganglia play a role in motor, cognitive, and even emotional functions.
+For this reason, the effects of this type of stroke are not always straightforward.
+The following effects are not guaranteed to occur after this type of stroke and may not occur at all.
+Instead, this list provides a general overview of the potential aftermath of basal ganglia stroke.

 1. Motor Impairments

 One of the primary functions of the basal ganglia is voluntary muscle control.
 When this control is compromised, it can lead to difficulty coordinating body movements.
 Therefore, motor impairments are one of the most common long-term effects of basal ganglia stroke.

 Many types of motor impairments can occur, like dystonia and chorea.
 These conditions cause a survivor to demonstrate movements that appear random, fidgety, or irregular.
 In addition to uncoordinated movements, severe basal ganglia stroke can even result in post-stroke paralysis.